-The course learning objectives and framework are aligned with the International Literacy Association (2017) Standards for Literacy Professionals, the Science of Teaching Reading (STR) standards/ examination framework (competency 1-13), TEXES EC-6 Core subject ELAR standards/examination framework (competency 1-10), and PPR standards.
+The course learning objectives and framework are aligned with the International Literacy Association (2017) Standards for Literacy Professionals, the Science of Teaching Reading (STR) standards/ examination framework (competency 1-13), TEXES EC-6 Core subject ELAR standards/examination framework (competency 1-10), PPR standards and Chapter 110 Texas Essential Knowledge and Skills (TEKS) for Elementary English Language Arts and Reading.
 The detailed competency (or competencies) and standards for each assignment are listed below.
-The WCOE Conceptual Framework/Standards is listed on Appendix C.
+The WCOE Conceptual Framework/Standards and TEKS Standards are listed on Appendix C and D.